-Norwegian Tidal Solutions has developed a submerged tidal power plant for converting tidal water and ocean currents into electrical energy.
-The tidal power plant is patented in Norway and is patent pending in Canada, China, South Korea, Australia, New Zealand, USA and EP.
-The company is looking towards the international market.
+Norwegian Tidal Solutions AS has developed a submerged tidal power plant for converting tidal water and ocean currents into electrical energy.
+The tidal power plant is patented in Norway, Great Britain, France, Ireland, USA and South Korea.

-A skid connects the tidal turbine to the turbine house.
-The turbine can slide into, out of or within the turbine house to regulate the speed of water flowing through the turbine.
-The Venturi principal makes it possible to attain operation water speeds for a large part of the tidal water wave than for in stream turbines.
-Therefor full energy production can be achieved already from an early point of the tidal water wave.
+The turbine houses Venturi shape makes it possible to reach operational water speeds for a larger part of the tidal wave than for free standing turbines.
+Thus, full energy production can already be achieved at an early stage in the tidal wave.

-The tidal power plant is scalable as the turbine houses can be stacked side by side and above each other.
-The power plant is flexible as it can be designed in several different ways either fully automated or ROV operated and designed according to the particular tidal water current and customers requirements.
+The tidal power plant is scalable as the turbine houses can be placed side by side and can be stacked high.
+The plant is also flexible in that the power plant can be designed in several different ways either fully automated or ROV operated and designed according to the particular tidal water current and customers requirements.